Olney1/Slack-ChatBot-OpenAI-Solutions-Architect/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-## IMPORTANT LEGAL AND PRIVACY NOTES
+## IMPORTANT INFO AND PRIVACY NOTES

 Please note that this is not production ready code.
 It is for testing solutions via localhost, development and demonstration purposes only.